Year 4 2018 to 2019

 Welcome to Year 4!
 Teacher: Miss Appleyard TA: Mrs Wilkinson

-Within year 4, we will be continuing to encourage the children to develop on their skills from year 3, such as handwriting, reading, spelling and mathematics.
-In English this half term, the children will be writing their own biography about David Walliams, to link with our class text and a persuasive leaflet on how best to look after your teeth and the reasons why this important.
-In maths, the focus will be on place value, addition and subtraction.
-Reading will see children continue to build on their current skills, as well as developing their understanding by working on the ability to predict, infer, retrieve and discuss in guided reading.
-I’m sure this will only help to build the children’s love of reading! .
+This half term we will continue to develop skills in handwriting, reading, spelling and mathematics.
+In English this half term, the children will be writing Viking narratives and a newspaper report.
+In maths, the focus will be on fractions and decimals.
+Reading will see children continue to build on their current skills, developing their understanding and working on the ability to predict, infer, retrieve and discuss in guided reading.
+Our class texts will still be The Sleeping Sword by Michael Morpurgo and The Saga of Erik the Viking.
+I’m sure these books will only help to build the children’s love of reading!
+This half term, Barnburgh will also be celebrating a love of reading and our favourite books, on World Book Day on Thursday 7th March!

-Friday afternoons will be the children’s weekly double PE session, so please ensure PE kits are in school each week for this.
-They will also continue to complete the daily mile each afternoon.
-PE kits could be sent into school on a Monday for the full week where possible, just in case.
+Friday afternoons will continue to be the children’s weekly double PE session, so please ensure PE kits are in school each week for this.
+PE kits could be sent into school on a Monday for the full week where possible, just in case there is a change in the structure of the week.

-Homework will go home every Friday and should be returned on the following Wednesday.
-The children will have a spelling test every Thursday, after they have had the time to practise them as homework.
+Homework will still go home every Friday and should be returned by the following Thursday.
+The children will have a spelling test every Friday, after they have had the time to practise them as homework and in lessons.
+The spellings will continue to be on Spelling Shed, which I am so pleased to see that the children are continuing to enjoy.

 Please can I ask for your continued support with ensuring that homework and reading is